Prajakta Koli aka MostlySane to get married to Vrishank Khanal this month

-Prajakta Koli aka MostlySane and Vrishanak Khanal got engaged in 2023.
+Prajakta Koli aka MostlySane and Vrishank Khanal got engaged in 2023.
 The couple have been in a relationship since their college days and will be tying the knot this month

 Prajakta Koli and Vrishank Khanal